Public Holidays in Costa Rica 2026 – National & Public Holidays

 HolidayDate (2025)DaySignificance

-Good FridayApril 18FridayObserves the crucifixion of Jesus Christ; a solemn day throughout the country.
+Good FridayApril 18FridayCommemorates the crucifixion of Jesus Christ.

-Annexation of Nicoya DayJuly 25FridayCommemorates the annexation of the Nicoya region from Nicaragua in 1824.
+Annexation of Nicoya DayJuly 25FridayMarks the annexation of Nicoya in 1824.

-Virgin of Los Angeles DayAugust 2SaturdayHonors Costa Rica’s patron saint “La Negrita”; thousands make pilgrimages to Cartago.
+Virgin of Los Angeles DayAugust 2SaturdayHonors Costa Rica’s patron saint.

-Mother’s Day & Assumption DayAugust 15FridayCelebrates both mothers and the Virgin Mary’s assumption into heaven.
+Mother’s Day & Assumption DayAugust 15FridayCelebrates mothers and Assumption of Mary.

 Religious and Cultural Significance

-Holy Week (Semana Santa) and Christmas are the most important religious celebrations in Costa Rica, characterized by processions, church masses, and traditional foods.
-Independence Day and Annexation Day reflect the country’s peaceful and patriotic values.
-Families come together for community parades featuring students in traditional dress and folk music.
+Holy Week and Christmas are the most important religious celebrations in Costa Rica, marked by church services, processions, and traditional foods.
+Independence Day and Annexation Day reflect the nation’s peaceful history and civic pride.

 Public Observances and Closures

 On national holidays, schools, banks, and government offices close nationwide.
-Shops and restaurants often remain open, especially in tourist areas like San José, Guanacaste, and Puntarenas.
-Transportation schedules may be adjusted during Holy Week and Christmas.
+Shops and restaurants often remain open, especially in tourist destinations such as San José, Guanacaste, and Puntarenas.

 Frequently Asked Questions (FAQs)

-How many public holidays does Costa Rica have?
+How many public holidays does Costa Rica have in 2026?

-Costa Rica observes around 12 official public holidays each year, covering both religious and national celebrations.
+Costa Rica observes around 12 official public holidays in 2026.

 When is Independence Day celebrated in Costa Rica?

-Independence Day is celebrated on September 15, marking freedom from Spanish rule in 1821.
+Independence Day is celebrated on September 15 each year.

 What is the Annexation of Nicoya Day?